Swift-peak-hosting-dev/Bryan-Snaily-CAD-Integration-NO-LONGER-UPDATEDed/README.md

 👏 All credits go to bryanltu on Discord for crafting this script for our community and me.

-and kristian770 on githuba dded some error handling to the resource Your contribution is greatly appreciated!
+and kristian770 on github adding some error handling to the resource Your contribution is greatly appreciated!